Pete earned his “racing stripes” from surgery to remove his testicles at Christmas time — and they proved to be a life-saving gift.

 We need to fix this, now

-Having been a patient of Urology Associates (UA) in previous years, Pete reached out to and made an appointment with Dr. Edward Eigner – for that same afternoon.
+Having been a patient of Urology Associates (UA) in previous years, Pete reached out and made an appointment at Urology Associates.

-Despite the holiday, Dr. Eigner scheduled Pete on the coming Saturday for testicle removal, a surgical procedure called an inguinal bilateral orchiectomy in which both testicles are removed.
-Dr. Eigner and the staff took the time to carefully explain all of the pre-operational details of the procedure, what was going to happen and what Pete could expect after the surgery.
+Despite the holiday, they scheduled Pete on the coming Saturday for testicle removal, a surgical procedure called an inguinal bilateral orchiectomy in which both testicles are removed.
+They took the time to carefully explain all of the pre-operational details of the procedure, what was going to happen and what Pete could expect after the surgery.

 “The fact that all of this happened over the holidays certainly complicated things.
 There were lots of staff who had taken time off to spend with their families so it was a little hectic,” says Pete.

 “They saw me on a Saturday – the Saturday after Christmas at that.
 But that’s the level of concern and compassion that was displayed.
-Dr. Eigner and the staff at Urology Associates were willing to make it work, no matter what day it was.”
+The team at Urology Associates were willing to make it work, no matter what day it was.”